malshiwijerathna/Calculator_11/README.md

 ## What This Demonstrates

 - Step 5 (scale-agnostic): num_operations controls how many times the loop runs.
-- Step 6 (MTLLM integration): ai_helper walker uses think to invoke AI logic and help users when the input is invalid.
+- Step 6 (MTLLM integration): AIHelper walker uses think to invoke AI logic and help users when the input is invalid.

 ## Authors